kuzzleio/kuzzle/doc/2/guides/getting-started/3-access-control-rights/index.md

 It's recommended to use the [security:createFirstAdmin](/core/2/api/controllers/security/create-first-admin) action to create an administrator user, and to restrict anonymous user rights.

 ::: info
-The [security:createFirstAdmin](/core/2/api/controllers/security/create-first-admin) creates a user attached to the `admin` profile, which uses the `admin` role, giving access to all API actions.
+The [security:createFirstAdmin](/core/2/api/controllers/security/create-first-admin) action creates a user attached to the `admin` profile, which uses the `admin` role, giving access to all API actions.
 :::

 This way you can always access the complete API through this admin account.